zz1000-god/Lua_MM/README.md

 An engine for Half-Life (Metamod) servers that allows writing full-fledged plugins and modifications in Lua.
 It provides direct access to the internal game API (Game DLL), entity manipulation, visual effects, and network messages.

+You need to compile plugin and luajit alone

 ## Features

 * **Hot Reloading:** The `lua_reload` command updates all scripts on the fly without the need to restart the server.